algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 The purpose of this document is to define and account the different testing strategies that will be employed throughout the project, as well as a link to the result of those strategies.

-See the Functional Specifications for a detailled account of the project's functionalities.
+See the Functional Specifications for a detailed account of the project's functionalities.
-See the Technical Specifications for a detailled account of the project's technical aspect.
+See the Technical Specifications for a detailed account of the project's technical aspect.

 ## Testing

 Tests assert the different functionalities of a project as well as the quality of the software.
-They provide feedback on the state and quality of the software, and can be used to mesure the advancement of a project.
+They provide feedback on the state and quality of the software, and can be used to measure the advancement of a project.

 ### Strategies